njoer/njoer.github.io/_tabs/about.md

 ## Hi! 👋
 My name is Eero Nurmi.

-I am a Mechanical Engineer with background in Production Engineering and Development.
-My interests are in Digital Manufacturing, Machine Learning and Robotics.
+I am a Mechanical Engineer with background in Production Development and Engineering.
+My interests are in Digital Manufacturing and Machine Learning.

 ## Contact